albertoanalytics/georgetown-potomac-water-quality/README.md

 The analysis methodology combines:

-1. **Satellite Data Processing**: We use Sentinel-2 (for optical bands) and Landsat-8 (for temperature) imagery processed through Google Earth Engine.
+1. **Satellite Data Processing**: Sentinel-2 (for optical bands) and Landsat-8 (for temperature) imagery were processed through Google Earth Engine.

 2. **Water Quality Indices**:
    - NDWI calculated from green and NIR bands